sdrobert/pydrobert-param/docs/source/hyperopt.rst

 out to only be ``'tune_this'``.

 Replacing ``TunableParameterized`` with ``param.Parameterized`` in the above code would work just as well here.
-In fact, any :class:`param.Parameterized` instance implementing the :func:`get_tunable` and :func:`suggest_params` methods is considered a :class:`pydrobert.param.optuna.TunableParameterized` anyway.
+In fact, any :class:`Parameterized` instance implementing the :func:`get_tunable` and :func:`suggest_params` methods is considered a :class:`TunableParameterized` anyway.
 The benefits of :mod:`pydrobert.param.optuna` arise when you have more than one :class:`TunableParameterized` instance in a dictionary, and you want to optimize some parameters from (potentially) all of them simultaneously:

 >>> # Foo as above
 >>> class Bar(Foo):